Xetibo/ReSet-Doc/sections/appendix/documentation.typ

 #subsection("Documentation")
-Next to this document, both ReSet and ReSet-Daemon will have their code documented using the rustdoc functionality.
+Next to this document, both ReSet and ReSet-Daemon will have their code documented using the Rustdoc functionality.
 This allows inline documentation, which will later be converted to an HTML file.\

 The documentation for both the API to interact with ReSet-Daemon and the API for